thomykay/dhbw-projectmanagement1/lesson 206 - sprint review, retrospective/lesson 206 - slides.md

 ## Sprint Retrospective ⏲️25min

 * Scrum Master facilitates the Retrospective
-* Goal: Find opportunities to improve as a team.
-Horizon: Next sprint.
+* Goal: Find opportunities to improve your way of working as a team.
+Time horizon: Next sprint.
 * Outcome: 1..2 actionable tasks/experiments for the next sprint (will be in the backlog)

 ---